Hazards in roof cavities

 The best course of action is to not disturb any dust or other materials in your roof cavity.

-If you must enter your roof cavity or renovate your home, follow these steps to protect yourself and your family:
+If you must enter your roof cavity or you are renovating your home, follow these steps to protect yourself and your family:

 Before going into a roof cavity